 ODS Offset Project Operators or Authorized Project Designees must use this protocol to quantify and report GHG reductions.
 The protocol provides eligibility rules, methods to quantify GHG reductions, offset project-monitoring instructions, and procedures for preparing Offset Project Data Reports.
-Additionally, all offset projects must submit to annual, independent verification by ARB-accredited verification bodies.
+Additionally, each offset project must submit to annual, independent verification by an ARB-accredited verification body.
 Regulatory requirements for verification of Offset Project Data Reports are provided in the Cap-and-Trade Regulation.

 Back to ARB offset program